etianl/Trouser-Streak/README.md

 - Anything that requires support from a block beneath
 - There may be more
 - **Other:**
+- AutoMountain can cause damage once in a while and I'm not sure why.
+Be prepared to die in the name of mountain building. (it is really rare though)
 - TPFly can hurt you once in a while on disable.
 I tried to prevent this.
 You also rubberband if going toward a block because it attempts to teleport you through it.
 - Adjusting  TPFly antikick values while flying can be deadly

+## Requirements:
+- Latest dev build of Meteor-Client
+- Don't forget to update any other mods you are using if it's still crashing